thaychansy/classification_and_hypothesis_testing/README.md

 - **Lead Profile**: Profiles of high-potential leads were developed to guide targeted marketing and sales efforts.

 ## Top Important Features
-The most important features driving lead conversion for ExtraaLearn are:
+The most important features driving lead conversion for the EdTech Co are:

 1. **Website Engagement:**
     - Time Spent on Website, Page Views Per Visit, and Website Visits are top predictors.
 Leads who spend more time, view more pages, and visit frequently show higher engagement, indicating a stronger likelihood of conversion.